gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

   <!-- text all about this... -->

 ## Provisioning
-- Enhanced upgrades with backup and restore, and pre/post flight checks.
+- Enhanced upgrades with pre/post flight checks.

 ## Health Checks
 - Node and Cluster health checks.